 Looking to the second half of the year, the global economy is on track for its strongest growth since 1973, and the U.S. is well-positioned to lead the charge with GDP forecasts in the 7% range.
 A strong economic recovery is also expected to propel corporate earnings to record levels through 2021 into 2022.
 High growth levels fueled by pent-up demand are also forecasted to further constrain supply chains leading to higher inflation across consumer products and raw materials.
 However, signs of broader price inflation could be mostly short term and should ease as supply shortages fade and pent-up demand levels out.
 For fixed income, stronger growth should lead to the continued steepening of the yield curve.
 Overall markets are positioned for continued growth, but concerns over inflation and the speed at which the Federal Reserve begins to taper and raise rates may provide potential headwinds.

 As the economy recovers, strong market trends can make for wide market divergences.
 Recently some trends of the past decade have begun to shift, further emphasizing the importance of diversification and a disciplined investment strategy.
 Cyclical stocks are showing more promise given current market conditions.
 Accommodative monetary policy, fiscal stimulus, and strengthening corporate investments should also support the materials, financials, and energy sectors.
-As for fixed income, investors should focus on short to intermediate duration securities to lessen the effects of interest rate exposure.
 Strong corporate earnings should continue to support dividend growth for income investors, and potential tax increases are likely to make municipal bonds more attractive.
 International equities and commodities have also historically underperformed throughout the last decade but favorable conditions point to forward-looking gains.
 As we move into the second half of the year, investors should put cash to work selectively and reexamine portfolios to align allocations with shifting marketing trends.

 The global and local economy are flourishing but it’s proving to be not without its challenges.
 We believe investors should be mindful of current market conditions and make adjustments to portfolios where necessary.
 If you’re in Jackson, we encourage you to spend your dollars locally as creative, complex, collaborative solutions to our small mountain town’s rampant growth continue to evolve.
 Support the families and businesses that form the backbone of Jackson’s economy.
 After what was a challenging year for many, we’re strengthening our connections with family, friends, and acquaintances as the pace of daily life races to catch up with the economy.
 We hope you enjoy a safe, fun and exciting summer.